wongm6216/matthewwong-dev/content/posts/another-post.md

 category: "essay"
 ---

-This is another example post.
-You can organize your posts by category.
+This is an example essay.
+You can write your essays in markdown format.

-## Categories
+## Features

-Posts can be categorized as:
-- Blog posts
+- Easy to write
-- Essays
+- Version controlled
-- Tutorials
+- Fast loading

-This helps organize your content and display it in different sections of your website.
+You can include code blocks, images, and much more!